stg-tud/apsa/2019/4-DataFlowAnalysis/Exercise/Task.md

 To reduce the number of false positives, only apply this check if the resource object is created inside the same method and ...:

-- not passed to some other method, not returned and not stored in a field (i.e., only apply this check if the resource object is subject to garbage collection at the end of the method), or
+- neither passed to some other method, nor returned and also not stored in a field (i.e., only apply this check if the resource object is subject to garbage collection at the end of the method), **unless**
-- the resource is closed at least on one path.
+- the resource is never returned.

 For example, ignore the following cases where the stream is passed in as a parameter:
 ```java